cosmiclabunige/SRS_dataset_88_days/README.md

 The anomaly detection algorithm (ADA) was trained offline by using the first non-rainy days of the dataset, i.e. days 4, 6, 8, 9, 11.
 The machine learning algorithms (MLAs) were trained on 10 days, the same 5 of ADA and 5 containing rain observations, i.e. days 1, 2, 3, 5, 7.
+Details about the offline training procedure are provided in the article.

 ## Algorithms